eternagame/DegScore/README.md

 `bprna: /path/to/bpRNA`

-\[Nov 2020\]: Uses Arnie to calculate an MFE structure that is then used with bpRNA to compute loop type string.
+\[Update for Nov 2020 OpenVaccine work\]: DegScore class uses Arnie to calculate an MFE structure that is then used with bpRNA to compute loop type string.
-DEFAULT setting is LinearFold-E (LinearFold with EternaFold) to mimic DegScore 2.1 calculation Example syntax:
+DEFAULT setting is LinearFold-E (LinearFold with EternaFold) to mimic DegScore 2.1 calculation.

+Example syntax:

 ```